-During your assessment with the Consultant, you may discuss whether medication would be appropriate to help you manage your ADHD symptoms.
-If you decide that you might find this beneficial, you will be referred to our Titration Team.
+During your assessment, your doctor may discuss whether medication would be appropriate to help you manage your ADHD symptoms.
+If you decide that you might find this beneficial, you will be referred to our Titration Service.

 Titration is the process that introduces your body to medication safely.
-During this period you will have regular contact with your prescriber, who will adjust and monitor the treatment until you reach a stable or ‘optimised’ dose to help you achieve the maximum benefit with minimum side effects.
+During this period you will have regular contact with a member of our specialist prescribing team, who will adjust and monitor the treatment until you reach a stable or ‘optimised’ dose to help you achieve the maximum benefit with minimum side effects.

 What does the process involve?